 Before leaving this discussion of the essentialists, allow me to complicate things further by introducing additional distinctions.
-Clearly the first camp posits an undifferentiated experience of identity of human and divine beyond the subject-object structure.
+Clearly the first camp posits an undifferentiated experience of identity of human and divine beyond the subjectobject structure.
 Nevertheless, proponents of such experience typically do not hold that this experience encompasses all of God's or the divine consciousness.
 Divine knowledge of the world represents a prime example of contents of consciousness that mystics typically do not claim.
-(Interestingly, Simoni-Wastila demurs from divine omniscience to ensure the "radical particularity" of creatures, contending that "God cannot know our heart of hearts" (860).
-While process theology strenuously rejects his opinion that "God cannot fully co-experience the feelings of others" (861), it does delay God's all-inclusive knowledge of a creature's experience till after the unit occasion has made its decision, lest God pantheistically determine that decision.)
+(Interestingly, Simoni-Wastila demurs from divine omniscience to ensure the 'radical particularity' of creatures, contending that 'God cannot know our heart of hearts' [860]).
 In a move towards monism, one way to handle this possible discrepancy, as in neo-Platonism and Advaita Hinduism, relegates divine knowledge of the world to lower knowledge.
-Nous (Greek, "mind") knows the Platonic forms and the World Soul the material world, while Saguna Brahman comprehends the world according to Advaita Hinduism.
-The One of Plotinus or Advaita's Nirguna Brahman remain unsullied by lower knowledge, experiencing only the higher knowledge of pure oneness, an experience the mystic believes she or he shares.
+Nous (Greek, 'mind') knows the Platonic forms and the World Soul the material world, while Saguna Brahman comprehends the world according to Advaita Hinduism.
+The One of Plotinus or Advaita's Nirguna Brahman remains unsullied by lower knowledge, experiencing only the higher knowledge of pure oneness, an experience the mystic believes she or he shares.

 While the devotee of unmediated identity traditionally holds that knowledge of the world drops away in mystical experience, another option is theoretically possible: Just as the divine in the opinion of some has both the knowledge of pure oneness and of the world, one could maintain that the mystic at one and the same time has knowledge of undifferentiated unity with the divine at the highest level along with some ordinary consciousness of its being in the world.
 In fact, that is precisely Paul Tillich's position.
-Therefore, Tillich's thought has affinities with the camp of undifferentiated unity over against those who uphold some subject-object distinction.
-Tillich insists on that point of "identity" in all religious experience in his "doctrine" of the "mystical a priori" (23), whether that experience be a cultivated mystical state of substantial duration or not.
-On the other hand, Tillich's posited experience of that which precedes the subject-object cleavage never constitutes the whole field of any moment of human awareness.
+Therefore, Tillich's thought has affinities with the camp of undiffentiated unity over against those who uphold some subject-object distinction-yet at the same time affinities with those who hold to some mediation.
+Tillich insists on that point of 'immediacy' or 'identity' with the ultimate or unconditioned in all religious awareness in his 'doctrine' of the 'mystical a priori,' (1951:9, 1957:53, 70-71, 83; 1959:10, 16, 22-26), whether that experience be a cultivated mystical state of substantial duration or not.
+(Indeed, to be human means one always has this immediate connection with ultimacy, with the divine, if only in the background and despite estrangement [1951:44-45, 1959:22-26].)
+On the other hand, Tillich's posited awareness of that which precedes the subject-object cleavage never constitutes the whole field of any moment of human experience.
 Furthermore, a mediation of sorts always pertains: in this life at least one never has an experience of unity beyond subject-object without something within the subject-object structure of the world becoming the vehicle or springboard for the experience.
-As I have argued elsewhere, visual art provided that springboard for Tillich personally (Nikkel, 2006b: 17-21).
-The raft metaphor from some forms of Eastern spirituality may help here: while the raft or object is necessary to get to the other side, one throws it away because it becomes irrelevant there.
-Because of the incidental nature of the specific content of the finite that occasions mystical identity and because it is distinct from the experience of identity, this experience maintains its "purity."
+That is, something finite becomes symbolic or revelatory of the infinite transcending subject and object.
+As I have argued elsewhere, visual art provided that springboard for Tillich personally (Nikkel 2006:17-21).
+Tillich asserts that even the mystic who presumes to leave behind everything finite still relies on practices from one's tradition (1959:28; cf. 1951:140).
+Yet because of the incidental nature of the specific content of the finite that occasions mystical identity and because it is distinguishable from the awareness of identity, this experience maintains its 'purity.'
+Thus Tillich believes he can have his cake of immediate identity and eat his cake of finite mediation, too.